 Native American Full Moon Names

 The following list includes the most commonly used names for each full Moon of the year.
 In parentheses, to give an idea of the variety of names used among different tribes, are the names used by the Ojibwe, one of the largest Algonquin tribes in the Great Lakes area.
+The full Moon times are given in Eastern time.

 Full Wolf Moon (Great Spirit Moon)